 The Best Sunset in Hawaii

-Just that morning you checked into your huge villa at Koloa Landing Resort, (your co-worker promised it was the best hotel on Kauai and you’re starting to agree), and then spent the day lounging by the spectacular pool together — enjoying the many amenities and doing a whole lotta nothing.
+Just that morning you checked into your huge resort villa at our Kauai beachfront resort, (your co-worker promised it was the best hotel on Kauai and you’re starting to agree), and then spent the day lounging by the spectacular pool together — enjoying the many amenities and doing a whole lotta nothing.
 You got a workout in at the resort’s gym-with-a-view and peeked into the alluringly Zen-like day spa, vowing to return.
 As the day wound down you asked the concierge to recommend a good place to watch the sunset.
 She flashed you a huge smile.

 “You’re kidding, right?” she asked playfully.